Univ.-Prof. for Composition

 A Master's project must be completed in the Master's programme in New Music.
 This consists of a final module examination in the respective central artistic subject, including documentation of the Master's project.

-Admission to the Master's programme Neue Musik requires the completion of a Bachelor's programme (BA) or another equivalent programme at a recognised Austrian or foreign post-secondary educational institution (e.g. university, college) (§ 64 Abs.
+Admission to an instrumental Master's program requires the completion of a relevant bachelor's degree (BA) or another equivalent degree at a recognized domestic or foreign post-secondary educational institution (e.g. university, college) (§ 64 Para.
 3 UG 2002).

-- The examination of the pre-study documents can take up to 4 weeks!
-Early application is therefore recommended.
+- Reviewing the pre-study documents and evaluation of the video can take up to 6 weeks!
+Early registration is therefore recommended.